Tanya makes fun and playful visual art with digital illustration, painting, collage, and photography.

 Much of her work features apathetic sheep, and she likes to explore use of patterns, geometry, and nature, especially animals.

-She was born to Vietnamese immigrant parents in Montreal, became a naturalized American while growing up in California, then lived in NYC for over a decade as a photo editor.
-Tanya is now in Berlin to pursue her dreams of art and traveling.
+Tanya has a diverse background: she was born to Vietnamese immigrant parents in Montreal, became a naturalized American while growing up in California, then lived in NYC for over a decade as a photo editor.
+Tanya has been based in Berlin since 2018 to pursue her dreams of art and travel.

 Some additional fun facts about Tanya: